 As an example for sure, Antagon Aktion Theatre is representative of a style where the stilt walker is strongly connected to the ground as in their show Time Out where the stilt walkers play the role of animals or slaves Teatro Tascabile di Bergamo is another example for elevated style.
-For IN case stilts are not example, the performance Valse, which has toured since 1990 until today, where the TTB actors are play-For showing acrobatic ing aristocrats dancing in the salon.
-These are two ex-SKILLS, they can obtain a treme examples.
-In the first case the acrobatic skill is something to show and in the second case, it is some-Very practical and, at the thing to hide.
-Walking on stilts is like walking on our hills, which means Same time, theatrically no equilibrium, but constant struggle for stability.
-MeaningFul Sense, that Therefore, it determines a body-technique to develop and to use by the stilt walker.
-This body-technique Means stilts are becoming makes the actor more interesting on the scene and it a Stage-type With the aim guides into a more choreographed way of editing the performance instead of a text-based presentation. to Make the individual In case stilts are not for showing acrobatic skills, they can obtain a very practical and, at the same time, theactor Higher and Visible atrically meaningful sense, that means stilts are becoming a Stage-type with the aim to make the indi-For potentially a larger vidual actor higher and visible for potentially a larger NUMBer of Spectators. number of spectators.
+For example, the performance Valse, which has toured since 1990 until today, where the TTB actors are playing aristocrats dancing in the salon.
+These are two extreme examples.
+In the first case the acrobatic skill is something to show and in the second case, it is something to hide.

+Walking on stilts is like walking on our hills, which means no equilibrium, but constant struggle for stability.
+Therefore, it determines a body-technique to develop and to use by the stilt walker.
+This body-technique makes the actor more interesting on the scene and it guides into a more choreographed way of editing the performance instead of a text-based presentation.

+In case stilts are not for showing acrobatic skills, they can obtain a very practical and, at the same time, theatrically meaningful sense, that means stilts are becoming a Stage-type with the aim to make the individual actor higher and visible for potentially a larger number of spectators.
 In this case the aim of the actor is to obtain the most control of his movements while he is on the stilts which is a contradiction as the tool urges the actor to constant imbalance.
 The control over the movements makes possible for the actor to create an own score/movement partiture that is possible to repeat and insert into a more complex choreography of the show.
 Stilts, as Stage-type, give the opportunity for the actor to play in 360 degrees mostly outdoors, in places where it is not possible to create a stage, and to be mobile as the theatre in streets requires it.